antahy/.well-known/README.md

 # .well-known
-this repo exists for verifying "antahy.github.io" as mine
+this repo exists for verifying "antahy.github.io" as mine through HTTPS